robang74/redfishos/forum/quick-first-setup-guide.md

 * [free amount **PayPal donation** form](https://tinyurl.com/robang74)

-If you are going to use this guide for commercial pourposes, feel free to contact me to negotiate a license for your business specific needs.
+If you are going to use this guide for commercial purposes, feel free to contact me to negotiate a license for your business specific needs.

 > __Note__: the donation form accepts credit cards, also.